Transparent dark purple Travel Guide by Insurte logo

 • You must prove that you earn more than €3500 (after taxes) or have sufficient financial means to cover your stay.
 (If you're bringing family members with you, this minimum requirement goes up).

 If you're a digital nomad who wants to stay in Greece for a longer period of time, it is possible.
-You can apply for residency with your digital nomad visa, allowing you to stay in Greece for an additional 2 years, providing you still meet the initial requirements.
+You can apply for residency with your digital nomad visa, allowing you to stay in Greece for an additional 2 years, provided you still meet the initial requirements.

-Insurte – Insurance Broker – 5 Ter Rue du Magasin à Poudre 14000 Caen (France)
+Insurte – Insurance Broker – 75 rue de l'Arquette 14000 Caen (France)

 Registered with the Caen (France) Register of Business and Companies under number 523 065 860 and with ORIAS under number 10 056 187.
 Insurte is subject to the control of the French Prudential and Resolution Supervisory Authority (ACPR), located at 4 Place de Budapest, CS 92459, 75436 Paris Cedex 09 (France).